Rusal plans to quit China aluminium JV, set up shop in Shanghai - sources

 Asia accounted for 27% of Rusal's aluminium sales in April to June, up from 15% in the first quarter, lifted by arbitrage sales to China.

-(Reporting by Tom Daly; additional reporting by Polina Ivanova in Moscow; editing by Shivani Singh and Mark Potter)
+(Reporting by Tom Daly; additional reporting by Polina Ivanova in Moscow; editing by Shivani Singh and Mark Potter and Kirsten Donovan)

 ((tom.daly@thomsonreuters.com; +86 10 5669 2119;))